skorokithakis/shortuuid/README.rst

 Compatibility note
 ------------------

-Earlier versions of ShortUUID generated UUIDs with their MSB last, i.e. reversed.
-This was later fixed, but if you have some UUIDs stored as a string in the old way, you need to pass `legacy=True` to `decode()` when converting your strings back to ints.
+Versions of ShortUUID prior to 1.0.0 generated UUIDs with their MSB last, i.e. reversed.
+This was later fixed, but if you have some UUIDs stored as a string with the old method, you need to pass `legacy=True` to `decode()` when converting your strings back to UUIDs.

-That option will go away in the future, so you will want to convert your UUIDs to strings using the new way, with:
+That option will go away in the future, so you will want to convert your UUIDs to strings using the new method.
+This can be done like so:

->>> uuid = encode(decode(uuid))
+>>> new_uuid_str = encode(decode(old_uuid_str, legacy=True))

 License